AdaCore/training_material/courses/codepeer/010_codepeer.rst

 .. container:: animate

-    The value is out of representation range so the operation will fail, that is an overflow, not a range check.
+    Out of representation range, so it is flagged for overflow error.

-    Difference between the two: Overflow is checked for intermediate operations, range is then checked at affectation (parameter passing, conversion...).
+    Range check happens at boundaries: assignment, parameter passing...

 ------
 Quiz